Halmouus/bsk_project/myproject/testapp/codebase.md

         """
         Get all transactions for the client with optional year/month filter.
         For sales: Uses the actual date
-        For receipts: Uses the client_year and client_month fields
         """
         print("\n=== Starting get_transactions ===")
         transactions = []